 It’s not simply about taking a look at your hobbies and trying to see which one is most profitable or even most enjoyable.
-You need to figure out what makes you happy on a day-to-day basis, and use that as a base to support the structure you wish to build on top.
+You need to figure out what makes you happy on a day-to-day basis, and use that as the foundation to support the structure you wish to build on top.

-I’m absolutely certain that every individual ever born from the beginning of time till now, has the ability to create some sort of service of value which millions of people across the globe have a desire and need for.
+I’m absolutely certain that every individual ever born from the beginning of time till now, has the ability to create a service of value which millions of people across the globe have a desire and need for.

 However, if you rush you’re not going to get anywhere.